 A DNA sequencer should be close to the other DNA machinery.

 To avoid any unfortunate accidents, designers will also consider the placement of showers and eyewash stations.
-While they must be easily accessible, they should also be placed away from electrical equipment.
+While easy access is paramount, placing they away from electrical equipment is best course of action.

 After all, a safety measure that electrocutes its user isn’t very safe!